No-Code and Progressive Activation in Government Resource Planning

 Our policy is to be involved in all implementations.
 We understand the government market.
 We work with systems integration companies.
 Our product and services teams are integrated in such a way that we do any product customization required.
 And, this customization becomes part of our commercially supported code in the next release.
 There is no orphan code.

 Traditional enterprise software manufacturers build up long-term product roadmaps.
 This is an accepted approach.
 It makes no sense, but “that’s the way it is.”
-Customer needs and technology changes so much, that mapping out product features over the next 3 to 5 years, is more like gambling.
+Customer needs and technology changes so much, that mapping out product features over the next three to five years, is more like gambling.
 Especially with any level of detail.

-I know – customers are conditioned to roadmaps.
-Prospective customers want to see our 5 year roadmap.
-Our 10 year roadmap.
-I guess it’s to see whether any missing needed functions could be in the pipeline.
-We show governments the PFM Component Map and explain that we will do anything here, and adapt software to meet their needs.
+Customers are, however, conditioned to roadmaps.
+Prospective customers often ask to see our five and ten year roadmaps.
+We show them the PFM Component Map and explain that we will do anything here, and adapt software to meet their needs.
 (As long, as it isn’t a bad practice.)

 Progressive Activation Smashes Technical Debt

-FreeBalance is a social enterprise.
-Our mandate is to build smart country prosperity through technology-enabled governance.
+FreeBalance is a purpose-led business.
+Our mandate is to build smart prosperity through technology-enabled governance.
 Governments cannot build prosperity when under technical debt from information systems.
 Technology should enable governance reform.

 - Business rule parameterization